Home Inspection Guide: What to Expect and What to Look For | Value-First Home Team

 04

-Filter changes, servicing, caulking, grading tweaks, or drainage improvements.
+Filter changes, servicing, caulking, grading, or drainage improvements are common examples.

 05

-What is the expected life left on major systems
+What life expectancy is left on major systems?

-Roof, furnace, hot water, and visible plumbing lines.
+Roof, furnace, hot water tank, and visible plumbing lines are commonly discussed.

-Most reports include a lot of notes.
-Use a simple filter so you focus on what matters for your decision timeline.
+Most reports include a significant number of observations.
+A simple category filter can help focus attention on what is most relevant to the decision timeline.

-Safety Anything that could cause harm if left as is Consider repair request or specialist confirmation
+Safety Anything that could cause harm if left as-is Repair request or specialist confirmation is commonly considered

-Water and moisture Leaks, staining, poor drainage, damp areas Clarify source and scope quickly
+Water and moisture Leaks, staining, poor drainage, or damp areas Clarifying source and scope is a common priority

-Major systems Roof, heating, hot water, electrical panel Plan cost and timing, confirm age if unclear
+Major systems Roof, heating, hot water, electrical panel Planning cost and timing, confirming age if unclear

 Structure Movement indicators, unusual cracking patterns Specialist review if the inspector flags concern

-Maintenance Normal upkeep and minor improvements Add to your first year home plan
+Maintenance Normal upkeep and minor improvements Add to a first-year home ownership plan

-Shutoffs, filters, servicing intervals, and where key components are located.
+Shutoffs, filters, servicing intervals, and where key components are located are commonly covered on request.

-The goal is clarity.
-You want to leave knowing what matters now, what matters later, and what needs a specialist opinion.
+The goal is clarity: understanding what matters now, what matters later, and where a specialist opinion is worth pursuing.

 After the Inspection: Common Next Steps